valancej/documentation/_general/about/security.md

 - NewRelic is used for capturing errors and other data, to help us with debugging issues.

-- Rollbar is used to collect error data on application performance.
+- Rollbar is used to collect application exception information for development purposes.

 - CrazyEgg is used to visually chart the performance of our front-end marketing pages.